RSE-leaders/applications/conferences/wsspe3.md

 Commission[@ec:software-technologies] to encourage the development of more sustainable and reusable research software.

-Now, however, UK research-intensive universities are starting to create centralised Research Software Engineering Groups.
-By aggregating demand for research software engineers across the college, these groups are able to provide a sustainable home for scientific programmers.
+Going beyond this, UK research-intensive universities are starting to create centralised Research Software Engineering Groups.
+By aggregating demand for research software engineers across the institution, these groups are able to provide a sustainable home for scientific programmers.
 Demand for the efforts of these groups is high, with rapid growth trajectories common.
 A mixed model of both free-at-the-point of use programming services offered to the